 Scouting and thresholds Nymphs and adults may be monitored by limb tapping from the pink stage through petal fall.

 Early-blooming apple varieties may be most affected.
 Damaged fruit can be thinned.

 Management--chemical control: HOME USE

-There are no products specifically registered for control of campylomma in apple.
+There are no products specifically registered for control of Campylomma bug in apple for home use.

 Management-chemical control: COMMERCIAL USE

 - acetamiprid (Assail 70WP) at 1.7 to 3.4 oz/a in up to 100 gal water per application.
 Do not make more than 4 applications per year or exceed 13.5 oz/a per growing season.
 REI 12 hr.
 PHI 7 days.
 [Group 4A]